nixlang-wiki/nixlang-wiki/nix/Setup.md

 ## Configuration Files

-A common structure is to put all of your nix configuration files in a git repository, and then symlink them to where they are used.
+A common structure is to put all of your nix configuration files in a git repository to keep track of them, and then symlink them to where they are used.

 A script setting up these symlinks could look like this:
 ``` bash